 carpet samples.
 They change the name of their carpet styles and colors to

-make sure you have a difficult time comparison shopping.
-A low price
+make sure you have a difficult time comparison shopping at any other local

 guarantee sure sounds good until you read the fine print.